jkepps/pong/README.md

 ## Pong Unlmtd
 ### A twist on the classic game Pong created using the HTML5 canvas element.
-The longer you play, the more ping pong balls that appear!
+The longer you play, the faster the computer gets!

 I challenged myself to complete this in one day.